 - Spring Cleanup

 Spring clean up is provided at no charge by the City and County and gives residents an opportunity to dispose of large, non-hazardous items that trash haulers do not normally pick up.
-This is typically held on four consecutive Saturdays in the spring.
-Watch for details on the 2021 Spring Cleanup.

 Materials Accepted for Recycling and Disposal

 Reusable Items - To reduce the amount of waste going to a landfill, ARC Thrift Store will provide pick-up of clothes and reusable items on the same day as the waste pick-up.
 Items should be placed in a visible location and labeled "ARC".

 Note Western Disposal will have two trucks picking up items - Recycling and Waste.
 Please divide items into two separate piles - Recycling (untreated wood and metal) and Waste.

 Waste Items Accepted